tehwalris/forest/doc/notes-from-self-hosting.md

 - Inserting an arrow function without parens around the argument crashes
 - Can't paste multiple items into any part of a TightExpression that's not on the very left
 - Copying and pasting a whole ternary expression which is an array element pastes the three parts of the ternary as separate array elements
+  - Same problem when pasting `a.b` over an array element
 - Can't paste binary operators

 # Most important missing node support